Toronto Birth Injury Lawyer

 A number of factors may contribute to birth injury and trauma.
 Some of these — such as premature labor or a baby’s large size — are difficult to anticipate or control.

-Other factors – such as the baby not receiving enough oxygen during delivery or a doctor delaying a necessary Cesarean section – are caused by doctor or hospital negligence.
+Other factors are caused by doctor or hospital negligence, including when baby doesn’t receive enough oxygen during delivery or a necessary Cesarean section is delayed.
 And while some babies experience minor injuries resulting from use of an assistive birthing devices (like vacuum extractors or forceps), improper use could lead to more serious injuries for which the doctor could be liable.

 Our Toronto birth injury lawyers will investigate the details of your case to help determine what caused your child’s injury.
 This means: